2021 4-H Wildside Spring Invasive Species Challenge

 - Japanese barberry

 Some of you may know where one or maybe even a few of these invasive species are, but finding at least six may be oddly difficult.
 There are a couple web resources that can help.
-We will be having a virtual zoom tutorials for EDDmaps (April 22, 5-6pm) and iMaps (April 25, 5-6pm), both of which have different features that can guide you to each species.
-Email Rockingham.4H@unh.edu for the Zoom links to join these sessions.
+On April 22, 4-H Wildside intern Karlee O'Keefe hosted a virtual Zoom tutorial for EDDMapS and iMapInvasives, both of which have different features that can guide you to each species.
+The recording of the session can be found here.